 Learn about institutionalized sexual harassment and abuse.

 Take courses and workshops if you need to in order to better inform yourself about the topic.
 These courses are not only about sexual abuse, but also the structures that make it possible to exist.
-You will learn a great deal that you don’t know, including what you do not know about how white male privilege shows up in your own psyche.
+You will learn a great deal that you don’t know, including what you do not know about how male privilege shows up in your own psyche.
 You will see that it does.

 Suggest (or insist) that your employers and other organizations in which you participate sponsor such training for its staff and members, as well.